Couleslaw/Project-L/docs/AIPlayerGuide/index.md

 ### Handling External Dependencies with Costura.Fody

 If you aren't using any external libraries, you can skip this section.
 However, if your AI player relies on third-party libraries (e.g., for machine learning), you need to ensure they are correctly embedded in your AI player DLL.
-You can do this using a tool called **Costura.Fody**, which merges all necessary external DLLs into your main AI player DLL, simplifying deployment to a single file.
+You can do this using a tool called **Costura.Fody**, which merges all necessary external DLLs into your main AI player DLL.

 **Steps to Embed Dependencies:**

-1.  **Install Costura.Fody:** In Visual Studio, right-click your project, select "Manage NuGet Packages...", search for `Costura.Fody`, and install it.
+1.  **Install Costura.Fody:** In Visual Studio, right-click your project, select "Manage NuGet Packages", search for `Costura.Fody`, and install it.
 2.  **Add Your Third-Party Libraries:** Install any other required third-party libraries via NuGet.
 Costura.Fody will automatically detect and embed these during the build.
 3.  **Build Your Project:** Build your AI player project in **Release** configuration.
 4.  **Verify Output:** Locate your project's `bin/Release/netstandard2.1/` folder.
 You should find only a single DLL for your AI player (e.g., `MyAIPlayer.dll`), containing all embedded dependencies.